-The Astronaut: Scott Parazynski + Tracy Dennis
+The Rubin The Astronaut: Scott Parazynski + Tracy Dennis

 The inspiration behind Sandra Bullock's role in Gravity, the much decorated Scott Parazynski has conducted the most challenging and dangerous spacewalk in the history of space exploration.
 Here, Hunter College neuropsychologist Tracy Dennis analyzes the mindset required to endure these extreme missions.